The best football boots for midfielders 2020

 Who Wears adidas Predator?

-Nike’s latest silo was first introduced just before the start of the 2018/19 season.
-Sporting a slick platinum colourway and boasting some of the most innovative boot tech you’re likely to see, the Nike PhantomVSN has been a massive hit with central midfielders.
+Nike’s Phantom Vision silo was first introduced just before the start of the 2018/19 season.
+For 2020 it's been given a very tidy update, introducing the newer VSN 2.
+Sporting a range of slick colourways and boasting some of the most innovative boot tech you’re likely to see, the Nike PhantomVSN has been a massive hit with central midfielders.

 An internal Quadfit Mesh conforms to the shape of the wearer’s foot, giving them much more flexibility out on the football pitch and ultimately allowing them to feel more comfortable.
 The boots also feature a Ghost Lace System to provide a smooth striking surface, while the Flyknit upper is enhanced to provide greater control of the ball.